nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 - SHALL include all relevant business `identifier` details (if any) for the appointment resource.

 - SHALL populate `Appointment.start`, `Appointment.end`, `Appointment.created` elements in (UK) local time in the format `yyyy-mm-ddThh:mm:ss+hh:mm`, with the timezone offset `+00:00` for UTC and `+01:00` for BST

+- SHALL follow the following guidance for appointments where the delivery channel is `Visit`:
+  - the `Location` actor reference in `Appointment.participant` SHALL resolve to an ['unknown' visit Location](appointments_use_case_retrieve_a_patients_appointments.html#location-to-support-visit-appointments)
+  - where the type of visit is known (e.g. home visit, care home visit) then this shall be populated in the `comment` field

 - SHALL meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all fields where data is available, excluding those listed below